John Lambton, 1st Earl of Durham: Family

 Lord Durham was twice married.
-He fell in love with Harriet, the illegitimate daughter of the Earl of Cholmondeley, but then aged under 21 and refused the required permission by his guardians to marry her, they married at Gretna Green on 1 January 1812, then in an Anglican ceremony at her father's estate of Malpas, Cheshire, on 28 January that year.
+He fell in love with Harriet Cholmondeley, the illegitimate daughter of the 4th Earl of Cholmondeley, but then aged under 21 and refused the required permission by his guardians to marry her, they married at Gretna Green on 1 January 1812, then in an Anglican ceremony at her father's estate of Malpas, Cheshire, on 28 January that year.
 They had three daughters, who all predeceased him: